raulcorreia7/doom-mcp/README.md

 ./test_mcp.sh
 ```

-## Integrating with UZDoom
+## Integrating with ZDoom

-The SDK provides a ready-to-use adapter for UZDoom/GZDoom.
+The SDK provides a ready-to-use adapter for ZDoom/GZDoom.

 ### 1. CMake Integration
 Add the SDK as a subdirectory in your engine's `CMakeLists.txt`: